mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Rim and eased the integration of the occupied worlds into the Imperium.

-Upon Gavin’s death in 1031, the throne was passed to his oldest issue who was crowned Paulo III.
+Upon Gavin's death in 1031, the throne was passed to his oldest issue who was crowned Paulo III.
 Paulo inherited a stable Imperium and dedicated his reign to the maintenance of peace.
 The Meson